codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 kubectl annotate --overwrite crds $(kubectl get crd | grep argoproj.io | awk '{print $1}' | xargs) meta.helm.sh/release-namespace=$NAMESPACE
 ```

+## Image overrides for private registries
+If you use private registries, you need to override specific image values for the different subcharts and container images.
+We have a utility to help override image values for GitOps Runtimes.
+The utility creates values files that match the structure of the subcharts, allowing you to easily replace image registries.
+During chart installation, you can provide these values files to override the images, as needed.
+For more details, see [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-gitops-runtime/gitops-runtime#using-with-private-registries---helper-utility){:target="\_blank"}.

 ## Step-by-step Hybrid GitOps Runtime installation walkthrough
 Install the Hybrid GitOps Runtime via Helm from the Codefresh UI.